anandananya/TOLAC-prediction/README.md

   - Reads fixed-width natality data files (e.g., `Nat2016.txt` to `Nat2023.txt`).
   - Filters the data for relevant fields and conditions.
   - Outputs processed CSV files into the `csv_files/` directory.

 - **`logreg.py`**:
   - Performs logistic regression analysis on natality data.
   - Users can specify their own CSV file as input via the command line:
     ```bash
     python Python_files/logreg.py path/to/your_data.csv
     ```

+- **`MLP.py`**:
+  - Implements a Multi-Layer Perceptron (MLP) neural network to predict TOLAC outcomes.
+  - Includes preprocessing steps, class balancing, early stopping, and regularization.
+  - Outputs key metrics such as AUROC, loss curves, and classification reports.
+  - Users can run the script with:
+    ```bash
+    python Python_files/MLP.py path/to/your_data.csv
+    ```

 #### **R_files/**